-Oh crap, it’s approximately 24 hours before Thanksgiving dinner, and you’re on the internet reading food blogs.
+Oh crap, Thanksgiving is this week, nothing is prepared, and you’re on the internet reading food blogs.
 Unless you’re hosting dinner this year (in which case you probably don’t need a last minute vegan Thanksgiving dinner guide because you’re a responsible adult who owns table runners and pumpkin-shaped candlesticks, and got your shopping done last week!), there’s a good chance that you’re traveling to a friend or relative’s home for dinner.
 If so, there’s also a good chance you’re not responsible for cooking every single appetizer, main dish, side dish, and dessert so making at least one homemade dish is doable, right?

 Maybe you thought about slow roasting a pie pumpkin and blending it into velvety pumpkin pie filling for your homemade coconut butter crust.
 But it’s 24 hours before Thanksgiving and there might not be time for that, tbh.
 Using canned pumpkin and/or a pre-made crust is absolutely okay and will leave time for you to effectively channel your inner Martha Stewart.